thepaulmacca/thepaulmacca.github.io/_posts/2024-10-18-Linting-Helm-Charts.md

 failed linting charts: failed processing charts
 ```

-Update your `Chart.yaml` file to add maintainers and _then_ it should pass! ✅
+Update your `Chart.yaml` file to add maintainers and _then_ it should pass.
+If you want to disable this check, set `--validate-maintainers` to `false`.

+> If you're not using either GitHub, GitLab, or Bitbucket - you'll have to disable this check.
+{: .prompt-info }

 ### Install Command